03 04 Newsflashes from the Persecuted Church

-On Monday, an Egyptian grocer, also understood to be a Coptic Christian, was left in critical condition after being shot.
+On Monday, an Egyptian grocer, also understood to be a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian, was left in critical condition after being shot.
 A week earlier, the bodies of seven Egyptian Coptic Christians were found at a beach in the Jarutha suburb of Benghazi.

 According to Connor (pseudonym), a staff member of Open Doors, this is the latest in a number of attacks in the city which appear to be “deliberately targeting Egyptian Copts.”
 “What we hear is that the Christians were specifically targeted by these unknown perpetrators.
 The seven Egyptian Christians killed last week were taken from their apartments where the armed men searched for Christians.”